highcharts/highcharts-ios-dev/README.md

 #### Tools

 All tools for parsing API, Demo JSON.
-Additional info is for each tool in separate directory.
+Additional README.md in directory.

+#### WWW

+Demo examples for website.
+Created by script from `./Tool` directory.